-Transport and emissions from vehicles represent approximately 85% of our carbon-dioxide emissions in Finland.
+Transport and emissions from vehicles represent approximately 90 percent of our carbon-dioxide emissions in Finland.
 As the largest transport and delivery company in the country, we play an important role in the development of environmentally friendly and energy-efficient transport operations.

 We improve the environmental efficiency of transport operations primarily by planning routes efficiently, ensuring a high utilization rate, combining deliveries, and driving in an environmentally responsible manner.

 Since 2014, all of our delivery vehicles in Finland have driving style monitoring devices.
 The driving habit monitoring devices help to reduce fuel consumption and drive down carbon-dioxide emissions.
 What’s more, it will be possible to set and monitor regional targets for both consumption and emissions.

 Posti’s fleet of alternative vehicles includes some 40 biogas vehicles that run on the 100-percent renewable Finnish Gasum biogas.
 Its use does not generate fine particulate matters harmful to health, and the greenhouse gas emissions during the fuel’s life cycle are minor.

 We have implemented idling-free areas outside post centers, terminals and warehouses.
 Entrances are equipped with signs 'idling not allowed'.
 This applies to all drivers, employees and visitors.

 In tendering processes for subcontractors, we use an environmental point system observing the vehicles' European emission classes.
 We require that our partners' vehicles be at least of the Euro III class, preferably in the Euro IV class.

 When acquiring transport services, we favor transportation companies who have signed the energy efficiency contract for the transportation sector and taken measures accordingly.